agenda

 President, Wesleyan University

-This illuminating session on the evolving landscape of free speech within U.S. higher education features Deborah N. Archer, president of the American Civil Liberties Union, who will explore significant shifts and current challenges that affect free speech on campuses.
+This illuminating session on the evolving landscape of free speech within U.S. higher education features Michael S. Roth, president of Wesleyan University, and Laura Meckler, a national education writer for The Washington Post.
+They will explore significant shifts and challenges that affect free speech on campuses.
 Historical perspectives, recent developments, and unique conditions that shape today’s discourse—such as digital communications, campus diversity, and political polarization—will be considered.

-Archer will provide expert insights into the current legal and social dynamics that influence academic freedom and expression.
+Roth will share his perspective as a veteran leader who has navigated tensions over campus speech and activism.
 This session is designed to equip administrators and policymakers with comprehensive understanding and strategies to effectively address free speech issues in their educational environments.

 M. Elizabeth Magill